 Open access does not equate to low quality.
 Most open access journals are peer-reviewed and managed by well-respected editorial teams.
 The Directory of Open Access Journals uses quality control criteria to select journals for listing, and most purveyors of open access content subscribe to the Open Access Scholarly Publishers Association (OASPA) Code of Conduct.

 However, when selecting an open access journal, you should beware of predatory publishers.
-To determine the reputability of a publisher, you may wish to consult the list of suspicious and predatory journals maintained by Jeffrey Beall at the University of Colorado, Denver.
-Note, however, that Beall's list has limitations as well.
-Other sources of information about predatory publishers include tips about questionable publishers from the University of Minnesota and criteria for assessing scamminess by Gravia Libraria.
+To determine the reputability of a publisher, you may wish to consult these tips from the University of Minnesota about assessing questionable publishers and these criteria for assessing scamminess by Gravia Libraria.